bseeger/jhu_ingest_csv/README.md

 (see above about how to enable the module, if you already haven't)

-To ingest files:
+First, ingest collections:
+`drush -y --userid=1 --uri=localhost:8000 migrate:import collections`

+Now you will have few nodes that are collections in your system.
+The example includes showing how to create a subcollection.

+This next section will show how to import the first set of data - simple one image or one pdf resources.

+First, start with the files:
-`drush -y --userid=1 --uri=localhost:8000 migrate:import file`
+`drush -y --userid=1 --uri=localhost:8000 migrate:import file_1`

 (Note: From here on out you can use the Islandora UI (Structure -> Migrations, jhu_ingest_csv -> List migrations). (_Note: In theory, you can use the UI from the start, but I haven't seen that be the case until after the files are in._)

 Or you can continue on command line:

-`drush -y --userid=1 --uri=localhost:8000 migrate:import node`
+`drush -y --userid=1 --uri=localhost:8000 migrate:import node_1`

-`drush -y --userid=1 --uri=localhost:8000 migrate:import media`
+`drush -y --userid=1 --uri=localhost:8000 migrate:import media_1`

 From here the system will spend a bit of time doing all the behind the scenes things after the ingest is complete: making derivatives, running FITS on the files.
 Objects will not look complete in the UI because of this.
 After an install, give it a little space to do it’s work and you should see complete objects (with thumbnails, etc) shortly.